 - Banks are essential for any broker.
 In a digital world where walking into a bank or brokerage with a suitcase full of money no longer happens, a legitimate bank account is needed in order to store the money you made.
 With local laws in most countries favoring regulation, most of the world’s respectable and reliable banks can, and often do, refuse to open accounts for brokers who do not have proof of compliance.
 No account means no deposit and no income.

-- Another problem that arises from lack of regulation is that your brokerage will be banned in most of the western world.
+- Another problem that arises from lack of regulation is that your brokerage will be banned in many parts of the western world.
 For instance: you will not be able to market to the United States, EU member states, Japan and other major countries.
 Furthermore, operating without regulation in countries where it is required by law is a prosecutable offense, one which can easily be avoided by becoming regulated.

 Naturally, regulation imposes restrictions that may seem hindering in the short term, such as the prohibition of describing online trading as a guaranteed investment, promising profits to potential traders, giving bonuses to salespeople according to number of deposits, etc. Regulation also requires you to file scheduled reports about the actions and the volume of deposits in your trading platform.
 But the benefits far outweigh the cost for brokers that comply.